MeguminShiro/awa-megumin-alien-center/README.md

 - On Browser Extension page, enable **Developer Mode** and click **Load unpacked** button, select the decompressed/unziped folder.

 ## 🔮 Upcoming Updates
 - Releasing on Firefox Extension Store.
-(Still awaiting for approval)
+(Still awaiting for approval, going to release unofficial .xpi)
 - Releasing On Edge Extension Store.
 (Still checking info)
 - Start widget as minimized state.
 - Add Mini-Tour to explain how the widget works and each sector.
 - New update check-in from the extension itself.
+- Disable tool if user isn't logged in AWA site.
+- Add Optional feature as Weekly Steam Artifact Swap or Game Vault Discount Artifact Swap Reminders.